wp-plugins/searchreplace/readme.txt

 For example, you could add the string "[topicimage]" to searchReplace and replace that with your default image tag.
 When changing your default image you only have to change the searchReplace item to change it site wide!

-The plugin support regular expressions which makes it possible to do url replacements, or other more advanced search and replace commands.
+The plugin supports regular expressions as well, which makes it possible to do url replacements, or other more advanced search and replace commands.

 Uses: Implementing BBcode (pre configured), replace foul language, easy YouTube insertion (pre configured) etc.